 customize the message of why you want to connect with them, these connections should be low-hanging fruit.

 You can cross-pollinate across social media channels.
 For example, if there are people you are friends with on Facebook that you also want to engage with professionally, you could certainly invite them to connect with you on LinkedIn.
 The same goes for Twitter, if you are active on Twitter, invite the people that follow you on to also connect with you on LinkedIn.

 Another way to build your followers is to invite people that attend your online and offline events to connect with you on LinkedIn; there are a couple of different ways to approach this.
 My recommendation is to send a connect invitation within a day or two of the conference with a note saying something like, “Hey, it was great to chat with you at the reception.
 I enjoyed learning about what your company is up to, and I would like to add you to my LinkedIn network.”
 People that download your white papers, ebooks, and special reports, are also fair game on LinkedIn.

 Recognize there is a certain core group of people that have LinkedIn accounts but are not active on LinkedIn.
 There are a few key things to look for to spot infrequent LinkedIn users:

 - They have less than 500 connections

-- They have significantly less than 500 connections
+- They have significantly fewer than 500 connections

-- Their profile is pretty thin and lacking details
+- Their profile is pretty thin and lacks details

 - They do not have a profile picture